-Code I. Deductions-royalty income.
+Code H. Deductions-royalty income.
 Enter deductions allocable to royalties on Schedule E (Form 1040), line 18.
 For this type of expense, write "From Schedule K-1 (Form 1065)."
 These deductions are not taken into account in figuring your passive activity loss for the year.
 Do not enter them on Form 8582

-Code J. Section 59(e)(2) expenditures.
-On an attached statement, the partnership will show the type and the amount of qualified expenditures to which an election under section 59(e) may apply.
+Code I. Section 59(e)(2) expenditures.
+On an attached statement, the partnership will show the type and the amount of qualified expenditures for which you make a section 59(e) election.
 The statement will also identify the property for which the expenditures were paid or incurred.
 If there is more than one type of expenditure, the amount of each type will also be listed.

 If you deduct these expenditures in full in the current year, they are treated as adjustments or tax preference items for purposes of alternative minimum tax.
-Generally, section 59(e) allows each partner to elect to amortize these expenditures over the number of years in the applicable period rather than deduct the full amount in the current year.
+However, you may amortize these expenditures over the number of years in the applicable period rather than deduct the full amount in the current year.
 If you make this election, these items are not treated as adjustments or tax preference items.

 Under this election, you may deduct circulation expenditures ratably over a 3-year period.
 Research and experimental expenditures and mining exploration and development costs may be amortized over a 10-year period.
-Intangible drilling and development costs may be amortized over a 60-month period, beginning with the month in which such costs were paid or incurred.
+Intangible drilling and development costs may be amortized over a 60-month period.
+The amortization period begins with the month in which such costs were paid or incurred.